FarmBot-Docs/farmbot-genesis/v1.2/FarmBot-Genesis-V1.2/tools/camera.md

 ---
 title: "Camera"
 slug: "camera"
-excerpt: "Documentation and assembly instructions for the FarmBot Genesis camera"
+description: "Documentation and assembly instructions for the FarmBot Genesis camera"
 ---

 * toc